A theorem of Retakh for exact $\infty$-categories and higher extension functors: Exact -categories

 \begin{definition} A \textit{map of exact sequences} is simply a map of bicartesian squares.
 Such maps will mostly be depicted as homotopy commutative diagrams of the form

 \end{definition}

-Exact functors also have a completely analogous definition. \begin{definition} Let~$\C$ and~$\mathscr{D}$ be exact quasi-categories.
+Exact functors also have a completely analogous definition. \begin{definition} Let~$\C$ and~$\mathscr{D}$ be exact $\infty$-categories.
 A functor~$F\colon \C\to \mathscr{D}$ is \textit{exact} if it preserves zero objects, cofibrations and pushouts of cofibrations. \end{definition} When checking that a functor is exact, one may equivalently consider the dual statement for fibrations \cite[Proposition~4.8]{Bar15}.
-Exact sequences are obviously preserved by exact functors, and by considering split exact sequences it is seen that they preserve the additive structure as well.
+Exact sequences are obviously preserved by exact functors, and by considering split exact sequences one proves that they preserve the additive structure as well.

-Full subcategories~$\mathscr{D}$ of a given exact quasi-category~$\C$ inherit the exact structure if they are \textit{closed under extensions}, i.e. for all exact sequences
+Full subcategories~$\mathscr{D}$ of a given exact $\infty$-category~$\C$ inherit the exact structure if they are \textit{closed under extensions}, i.e. for all exact sequences